-- 1. Minimum voltage may undershoot to -2V for the period of time less than 20ns. - 2.
-The reliability of device may be impaired by exposing to extreme maximum rating conditions for long range of time. - 3.
-Permanent damage may be caused by the stresses higher than the "Absolute Maximum Ratings" listed.
+- 1. The reliability of device may be impaired by exposing to extreme maximum rating conditions for long range of time. - 2.
+Permanent damage may be caused by the stresses higher than the "Absolute Maximum Ratings" listed. - 3.
+During voltage transitions, all pins may overshoot to VCC +1.0V or -1.0V for period up to 20ns.
+See the two waveforms as below.